bludit/themes-repository/README.md

-# themes-repository
+# Bludit Themes Repository
-Database of Theme for Bludit
+Database of themes for [Bludit CMS](https://www.bludit.com).

+Add your free or payed theme.